 What is a 'learning agreement'?

 Most incoming exchange and many study abroad students will need to have a learning agreement signed by their home institution and their host institution.
-The IPO will sign this for you once you have received your finalised timetable for the term.
+SAE will sign this for you once you have received your finalised timetable for the term.

 During the term

 What is the attendance policy at Regent’s University London?